 The Center for Health & Wellness

-Sullivan University College of Pharmacy and Health Sciences is proud to offer a PGY-1 Residency affiliated with The Center for Health & Wellness and St. Matthews Community Pharmacy.
-This program has an emphasis on ambulatory care and academia, and will accept four (4) residents per year.
-Three (3) residents will practice primarily with academic-based clinical faculty of Sullivan University’s College of Pharmacy and Health Sciences.
-The fourth position will be stationed at the St. Matthews Community Pharmacy with an emphasis on independent community pharmacy practice, and will also have longitudinal experiences with faculty.
+Sullivan University College of Pharmacy (SUCOP) is proud to offer a PGY-1 Residency affiliated with The Center for Health & Wellness and St. Matthews Community Pharmacy.
+This program has an emphasis on ambulatory care and academia, and will accept two (2) residents per year.
+One (1) residents will practice primarily with academic-based clinical faculty at SUCOP.
+The second position will be stationed at the St. Matthews Community Pharmacy with an emphasis on independent community pharmacy practice, and will also have longitudinal experiences with faculty.
 This will be customized to the resident’s interests/goals as a future independent community practitioner under the existing residency program structure and requirements.
 The residency program is accredited by the American Society of Health-System Pharmacists.

 Amanda Jett, PharmD, BCACP